Biopython: Population genetics

 The Bio.PopGen module adds support to Biopython for Genepop, a software package for statistical analysis of population genetics.
 This allows for analyses of Hardy–Weinberg equilibrium, linkage disequilibrium and other features of a population's allele frequencies.

 This module can also carry out population genetic simulations using coalescent theory with the fastsimcoal2 program.

 Wrappers for command line tools

-Many of Biopython's modules contain command line wrappers for commonly used tools, allowing these tools to be used from within Biopython.
-These wrappers include BLAST, Clustal, PhyML, EMBOSS and SAMtools.
-Users can subclass a generic wrapper class to add support for any other command line tool.
+Biopython previously included command-line wrappers for tools such as BLAST, Clustal, EMBOSS, and SAMtools.
+This option allowed users to run external tool commands from within the code using specialized Biopython classes.

+However, Bio.Application modules and their wrappers have deprecated and will be removed in future Biopython releases.
+The main reason for this is the high maintenance burden of updating them with the evolving external tools.

+The recommended approach is to directly construct and execute command-line tool commands using Python’s built-in subprocess module.
+This method provides flexibility and removes the dependency on the Biopython wrappers. subprocess is a native Python module useful for running external commands, programs, and capturing their output.